benwerd/technology-assessment/Rubric.md

 - Does the vendor offer training?
 For what price?
 - Is third party documentation and training available?
 - Is there an ecosystem of service providers surrounding this product?
+- What is the quality of vendor support?
+Are support tickets resolved in a timely manner?
+- What is the cost and availability of dedicated support tiers?

 ## Cost